input-output-hk/mallet/README.md

 ## Importing as library

-See [basic-kevm.js](test/basic-kevm.js) for an example of using Mallet in script.

-Mallet is not currently published to the NPM repository, but it can still be installed in your Node.js project, by pointing `npm` to the cloned git repository folder:
+To use Mallet as library add:

 ```
-$ npm install path/to/mallet
+const Mallet = require('@iohk/mallet');
 ```

+in your script.
+See [test/basic-kevm.js](test/basic-kevm.js) for an example of using Mallet in a script.

 ## Need more help?